steelice/TelegramBot/README.md

 # TelegramBot
-Interface to working with Telegram Bot API
+Interface and some usefult classes to working with Telegram Bot API